Peniston Lamb, 1st Viscount Melbourne: Family

 Only the first-born son can be definitively attributed to Lord Melbourne due to his wife's many affairs.
-George is reputed to be the son of George IV, with William and Emily allegedly fathered by Lord Egremont.
+George is reputed to be the son of George IV, with William and Emily allegedly fathered by George Wyndham, 3rd Earl of Egremont.

 Whether Melbourne was made unhappy by his wife's affairs is unclear: he was a mild, easygoing and rather stupid man who avoided trouble, and invariably deferred to his wife, who was by far the stronger and more intelligent partner in the marriage.
 Their one serious quarrel was caused by the death of their eldest son Pen (who was undoubtedly Melbourne's child); he angrily refused to make the same allowance to William (who was almost certainly not Melbourne's child) as he had given Pen, suggesting that he felt some degree of resentment of his wife's conduct.
 Lady Melbourne, on her side, tolerated his affair with the courtesan Sophia Baddeley.
 Nathaniel Wraxall wrote of Melbourne that he was "principally known by the distinguished place that he occupies in the annals of meretricious pleasure, the memoirs of Mrs. Bellamy or Mrs. Baddeley, the sirens and courtesans of a former age".

 Melbourne's children regarded him with what has been described as "kindly contempt": his daughter Emily said that he was always going wrong and they were always having to put him right, and that although he was not a heavy drinker, he always seemed drunk.